Lyabi Hauz Ensemble

 Nadir Divan-Begi Madrasah

-Madrassa Nadir Divanbegi erected in 1966 placed in the east of Lyabi Square.
+Madrassa Nadir Divanbegi was built in 1966 and placed in the eastern side of Lyabi Square.
 Originally, Nadir Divan-Begi commanded to build khanaka (a place for Sufis to reflect and rest), later caravanserai was added.
 However, at the opening ceremony, Imam Quli-Khan said that caravanserai was built in the glory of Allah, therefore the vizier had to reconstruct it into the madrasah.
 At the beginning of the 90s of the 20th century, the Nadir Divan-Begi madrasah has been listed among the architectural monuments protected by UNESCO.

 The Nadir Divan-Begi madrasah is furnished in the style typical for all Muslim monuments of Central Asia.
 At the same time, the images of birds, animals and a human being – sun were also used in decoration, and it was uncharacteristic for Islamic monuments.
 The Nadir Divan-Begi Madrasah was built on the model of Sherdor in Samarkand but famous lions at the portal were replaced with mythical birds of happiness.